Logistics App Development Guide: How to Create an Application for Your Transportation Business

 - In 2013 another company, Waze, was acquired.
 It significantly improved the way Google collects information on car accidents, roadworks, constructions, and road closures.

 By integrating Google Maps services into your transport and logistics mobile app development you’ll be able to access this information for free.

 Electronic Proof of Delivery 📸

 One of the reasons to build a logistics app is because you can track your cargo automatically.
-It means no more wasted time to manually feel papers and no more forgetting or losing it along the way.
+It means no more wasted time on filling papers and no more forgetting or losing it along the way.

 However, QR codes aren’t the only way to manage inventory and cargo.
-Which technologies also power logistics app development?
+Which technologies also power delivery & logistics app development?
 Radio-frequency identification (RFID) tags and near-field communication (NFC) tags.

 RFID tags consist of an antenna and a memory chip.
 To access the data you’ll need a special reader.

 That's how RFID tags work in the logistics industry:

 The RFID tags may also contain their own power source.
 In this case, they’re called active and can broadcast with a range of up to 100 meters.
 Otherwise, if they don’t have their own power sources, they can cover the range of 25 meters.